pydata/xarray/doc/user-guide/hierarchical-data.rst

 This tree shows various families of species, grouped by their common features (making it technically a `"Cladogram" <https://en.wikipedia.org/wiki/Cladogram>`_, rather than an evolutionary tree).

-Here both the species and the features used to group them are represented by ``DataTree`` node objects - there is no distinction in types of node.
+Here both the species and the features used to group them are represented by :py:class:`~xarray.DataTree` node objects - there is no distinction in types of node.
 We can however get a list of only the nodes we used to represent species by using the fact that all those nodes have no children - they are "leaf nodes".
 We can check if a node is a leaf with :py:meth:`~xarray.DataTree.is_leaf`, and get a list of all leaves with the :py:class:`~xarray.DataTree.leaves` property: